 Note: Elective COLA may not benefit everyone.
 Since the cost for Elective COLA is based, in part, on actuarial assumptions for life expectancy and annual inflation, if you don't reach the actuarially-projected life expectancy or if inflation is lower than the assumption, you may not recover your total Elective COLA purchase cost.
 For more details on Elective COLA, call 800-786-6464 or schedule an appointment to meet with a LACERA Retirement Benefits Specialist.

 The County withdrew its employees from the federal Social Security program on December 31, 1982.
 If you became a County employee before January 1983 and/or worked at other jobs where you contributed to Social Security, you may be entitled to a Social Security benefit upon retirement.
 However, be aware in some cases Social Security can affect your LACERA retirement allowance and vice versa.

-Plan D members who worked for the County prior to January 1983 will have their LACERA retirement allowance reduced by a fixed dollar amount for each year of service prior to 1983 that was covered by Social Security while they were employed by the County.
 The Windfall Elimination Provision and the Government Pension Offset are federal laws that impact Social Security benefits for some individuals receiving government pensions.

 Windfall Elimination Provision

 The Windfall Elimination Provision (WEP) reduces the Social Security benefit for retired and disabled workers receiving government pensions from employment not covered by Social Security.
 Basically, the Social Security Administration uses a different (less favorable) formula to calculate a worker’s benefit under the WEP than it does to calculate the benefit of a worker who is not affected by the WEP.